 At Our Lady Help of Christians we welcome and promote strong communication links with parents, the parish and the Catholic Schools Broken Bay Diocese.
 We invite parents to contact the school if they wish to discuss their child's needs, at any time.
-Please contact your class teacher in the first instance by phoning 9868 3322 or emailing olhc@dbb.catholic.edu.au.
+Please contact your class teacher in the first instance by phoning 9868 3322 or emailing olhc@dbb.catholic. edu.au.
 Our Senior Administrator Melissa will forward on messages to class teachers.
 Interviews with the Principal can be arranged on request or by appointment through the school office.

-A weekly Newsletter informs parents of current school happenings and future dates.
-The newsletter is published on Wednesdays and is available via email and school Compass App as well as the school's website.
+A fortnightly Newsletter informs parents of current school happenings and future dates.
+The newsletter is published every second Wednesday and is available via email and school Compass App as well as the school's website.
+You can also visit and like our Facebook page facebook.com/ OLHCEpping2121 where we share and promote to the community our fabulous OLHC students and the wonderful opportunities that we offer at OLHC.

 Throughout the year, the Catholic Schools Broken Bay Diocese Parent Council organises education seminars, information evenings and workshops around current issues in education.
-The school also provides school-based information evenings around current practises and educational trends.
-These events are highlighted throughout the year in our school's weekly newsletter.
+These events are highlighted throughout the year in our school's fortnightly newsletter.